webmcu-ai/webmcu-fomo/draft/README.md

 1.
 1.
-1. May 27, 2026 firmeware.ino and flash files made using firmware-fomo-for-web-v001.txt
+1. May 27, 2026 firmeware.ino and flash files made using firmware-fomo-for-web-v001.txt   ISSUE PSRAM FAIL